What is needed NOW & how do we transform?

 What type of team?

-For a Leadership team that is accountable to an ownership or Board of Directors, the more successful teams will be self-directing.
-Self-direction provides more engagement and fully utilizes the expertise and collective synergy of the team.
+For a Leadership team that is accountable to an ownership or Board of Directors, the more successful teams will be self-designing.
+Self-designing provides more engagement and fully utilizes the expertise and collective synergy of the team.
 This also allows for more adaptability which is critical in our VUCA world (VUCA – Volatility, Uncertainty, Complexity and Ambiguity).

-A self-directing or self-coaching team provides team-based leadership and replaces the traditional hub and spoke model of the ‘heroic’ leader.
+Other terms used interchangeably for a self-designing team are a self-directing or self-coaching team that strives for team-based (otherwise known as distributed leadership) which replaces the traditional hub and spoke model used by the ‘heroic’ leader.

 What is a successful team?